Lenyn Sosa Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 8.3 K/9, which ranks 24th in the league.
+- The Athletics pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Athletics have a 5.75 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 5.72 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics allow the fifth-most home runs in baseball (175 total, 1.4 per game).
+- Athletics pitchers combine to allow 177 total home runs at a rate of 1.4 per game (fifth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.